max-hill/FourLeafMLE/README.md

 Our implementation leads to conjectures on the geometry of phylogenetic data.
 There should be some algebraic curves that cut out the boundaries.

 ### Long branch attraction

+Long branch attraction is a well known difficulty in phylogenetic reconstruction.
+The algebraic methods we employ here given a possible explanation of LBA that agrees with the computational results derived from this implementation.

 ## Model stratification and ML degrees: The function compute_RX_MLE functions for case analysis